-Students admitted to the M.S.N. program through the Bridge component must complete all Bridge courses within three calendar years and the specialty curriculum within two calendar years.
+Students admitted to the M.S.N. program through the pre-specialty component must complete all pre-specialty courses within three calendar years and the specialty curriculum within two calendar years.
 Leaves of absence are counted in this time frame.